Due to COVID-19 developments, scheduled meetings for the following committees are suspended until further notice:

 The Select Committee on Poverty Reduction advises the Mayor, Council and City Staff on priorities, policies, and strategies affecting poverty reduction.

-The Select Committee on a Safe, Clean, and Inclusive Downtown advises Council and City Staff on addressing social issues throughout Prince George (with a focus on the downtown core).
+The Select Committee on a Safe, Clean, and Inclusive Community advises Council and City Staff on addressing social issues throughout Prince George (with a focus on the downtown core).

 FINANCE & AUDIT